Battle of Lodi: Battle

 After bombarding the Austrian positions for several hours, at about 6 pm the French prepared to attack.
 Marc Antoine de Beaumont's cavalry was sent to ford the river upstream while the 2nd battalion of carabiniers (elite light infantry) was readied inside the walls of the town for an assault onto the bridge itself.
 The carabiniers stormed out of the gates and onto the bridge.
 Vigo-Roussillon tells us that the enemy artillery fired one salvo when the troops were part-way across, causing numerous casualties, at which point the column wavered and stopped.
 It was then that a number of senior French officers, including André Masséna, Louis Berthier, Jean Lannes, Jean-Baptiste Cervoni, and Claude Dallemagne, rushed to the head of the column and led it forward again.
 (Some authorities suggest that the French retreated and attacked again, but an important Austrian source supports the thesis of a single attack.)

 As the French column pushed forward over the bridge, some French carabiniers climbed down the bridge pilings and waded through the river firing as they went.
 The Austrian troops, already exhausted from hours of marching and fighting without food and presumably demoralised by the French cannonade, were likely concerned that the French cavalry was in position to cut them off from the main Austrian army.
 The Austrian morale collapsed as the carabiniers rushed towards them and a hasty retreat ensued.
 The remaining Austrian soldiers made the most of the gathering darkness to make their escape towards Crema though some units maintained a dogged rearguard action thus discouraging the French from pursuing too closely.
 Oberst Count Attems of Terzi Infantry Regiment # 16 was killed covering the successful, though costly withdrawal.

-Austrian losses were 21 officers, 5,200 men, and 235 horses killed, wounded, or captured.
-In addition, 12 cannons, 2 howitzers and 30 ammunition wagons were lost.
-The French suffered approximately 1,000 casualties.